Optimal control of the future via prospective learning with control: Experiments for Prospective Learning with Control

-\paragraph{ProForg with Neural Network} In~\Cref{f:proforg_dfnn}, we show that neural networks can also be used as the regressor in ProForg.
-While the ProForg with a neural network (specifically, a multi-layer perceptron with two hidden layers comprising 128 units) converges eventually, the convergence is about an order of magnitude slower than the ProForg employing a random forest as the regressor.
+\paragraph{PLuC with Neural Network} In~\Cref{f:proforg_dfnn}, we show that neural networks can also be used as the regressor in PLuC.
+While the PLuC with a neural network (specifically, a multi-layer perceptron with two hidden layers comprising 128 units) converges eventually, the convergence is about an order of magnitude slower than the PLuC employing a random forest as the regressor.